10 Best Laptops for Architecture ( 2024 BIM Software )

 1.CPU (Processor)

 As you know there are ONLY TWO specs in a CPU to look after when shopping for a laptop or a desktop: #Cores & Clock Speed.
-Depending on what you want to use your computer for, you may need to focus on one of these or both:
+If you’re trying to maximize performance on a specific instance of the modeling process you may need to focus on one or the other.

 Modeling and Drawing: Clock Speed